mario-lemes/sequelize-migrations/README.md

 ## Usage

-`makemigration --name <migration name>`
+### `makemigration [--options]`

+- --name, -n <migration string>     'Set migration name (default: "noname")'
+- --preview, -p                     'Show migration preview (does not change any files)'
+- --comment, -c <comment string>    'Set migration comment'
+- --execute, -x                     'Create new migration and execute it'
+- --migrations-path <path string>   'The path to the migrations folder'
+- --models-path <path string>       'The path to the models folder'
+- --help                            'Show this message'

-- Change models and run it again, model difference will be saved to the next migration
+* Change models and run it again, model difference will be saved to the next migration

-To preview new migration, without any changes, you can run:

-`makemigration --preview`

 `makemigration` tool creates `_current.json` file in `migrations` dir, that is used to calculate difference to the next migration.
 Do not remove it!

+Examples:
 To create and then execute migration, use:
 `makemigration --name <name> -x`

-## Executing migrations

-- There is simple command to perform all created migrations (from selected revision):

-`runmigration`

-- To select a revision, use `--rev <x>`
-- If migration fails, you can continue, use `--pos <x>`
-- To prevent execution next migrations, use `--one`

-For more information, use `makemigration --help`, `runmigration --help`
+To preview new migration, without any changes, you can run:

+`makemigration --preview`

+### `runmigration [--options]`

+- --rev, -r <revision number>       'Set migration revision (default: 0)'
+- --pos, -p <position number>       'Run first migration at pos (default: 0)'
+- --one                             'Do not run next migrations'
+- --list, -l                        'Show migration file list (without execution)'
+- --migrations-path <path string>   'The path to the migrations folder'
+- --models-path <path string>       'The path to the models folder'
+- --help                            'Show this message'

 ## TODO: